Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg System Toolkit/The Lionsberg Toolkit.md

 -   Envisioning, Prioritizing and Implementing Group-Based Projects and Initiatives
 -   Group assessment and transformation tools

-### Chapter 37: Lionsberg Tools for Community Transformation
+## Tools for Community Transformation

 #### 37.1 Implementing the Lionsberg System at the Community Level